cronjevh/java-jenkins-techdemo/README.md

 ## Known loose ends

-1. The original goal was to set up a ephemeral Jenkins builder job that would run as a k8s cronjob with everything defined from source.
-Moved to backlog for now.
-2. The hardcoded self-signed certificate is unsecure.
-An attempt was made to have this automatically generated during the Docker build process.
-For local environment testing demonstration purposes the hardcoded keystorepass is deemed to acceptable low risk.
 3. Dockerfiles should included automated test suites - there's little to test at this stage.
 4. [Snyk Docker security scans](https://dev.azure.com/cronjevh-techdemo/jenkins-java-techdemo/_workitems/edit/18) should be included as part of the Docker build process.